kannon-email/kannon.go/README.md

 res, err := k.SendEmail(
   recipents,
-  "This is an email from kannon.js", html,
+  "This is an email from kannon.go", html,
 );
 ```